archmangler/asynchronous-event-handling-using-microservices-and-kafka/MILESTONE-5.md

 [x] Create basic Shipper microservice based on template [x] Define the shipper event format
-[x] Consume from OrderPickedAndPacked  queue ("orderpicked-events") [p] Publish errors to the DeadletterQueue topic ("deadletter-events") [x] Publish a notification to the the notification queue that "order is being fulfilled" ("enotification-events") [x] Test end to end for error case and happy case
+[x] Consume from OrderPickedAndPacked  queue ("orderpicked-events") [x] Publish errors to the DeadletterQueue topic ("deadletter-events") [x] Publish a notification to the the notification queue that "order is being fulfilled" ("enotification-events") [x] Test end to end for error case and happy case